Blog >

 Before

-When AI first showed up in B2B products, it was treated like a differentiator.
-Something you slapped on your homepage to look modern.
+When AI first started showing up in B2B products, it was a differentiator.
+Something you slapped on your homepage to look hot.
+“AI” became the message: "AI-powered," "Smart or intelligent," "Built with AI," "Uses machine learning."

 What changed

 AI stopped being special.
-Most products already use it.
-Buyers expect it the same way they expect integrations.
+Just look around.
+Most SaaS products already use it, and we don't even pay attention to it.
+We expect it the same way we expect integrations.

-What really matters isn't if this uses AI, but what changes after users turn it on:
+What matters isn't if this uses AI anymore.
+It's what changes after users turn it on:

 • Do decisions happen faster?